gvwilson/thirdbit/fiction/santas/index.md

 It's really, really awful this time."

 Gran-Granna Tumbly wriggled out of the beard and the hug.
-"Let me guess---did your llamas eat your favorite hat again?"
+"Let me guess—did your llamas eat your favorite hat again?"

 "The llamas are gone,"
 said a second santa,
 who had come silently down the stairs behind the first one.
-She was no taller than Finner, but lean where the first santa was brawny, and her uniform---Finner did a double take.
+She was no taller than Finner, but lean where the first santa was brawny, and her uniform—Finner did a double take.
 Her hood and sack were red and white, but the rest seemed to be changing color to match the carpet on the stairs.
-And---was that an ax strapped to the first santa's back?
+And—was that an ax strapped to the first santa's back?
 A really big ax that looked like it was designed for chopping the heads off trolls rather than turning logs into kindling?